Sangeetha050/Gmail-User-Guide/README.md

 # Gmail-User-Guide
-This repository will contain  quick user guide for Gmail. it will give you idea about the Gmail and installation and common troubleshoot issue.
-[Click here](Guide.md) to explore the guide.
+This repository contains a quick user guide for Gmail.
+It provides an overview of Gmail, installation steps, and solutions to common troubleshooting issues.[Click here](Guide.md) to explore the guide.